Video hosted by Apple at devstreaming-cdn.apple.com

 Transcript

-Good morning, my name is Bob Wilson, and together with a few of my colleagues, I'm going to talk with you today about some great new features in the LLVM compiler.
-So, a better compiler is really significant because we believe that a better compiler can help you guys to make better apps.
-And there's three ways we can do that: performance, productivity, and quality.
+Good morning.
+My name's Bob Wilson, and together with a few of my colleagues, I'm going to talk with you today about some great new features in the LLVM compiler.
+So a better compiler is really significant because we believe that a better compiler can help you guys to make better apps.
+And there's three ways we can do that.
+Performance, productivity, and quality.
 Performance is really important because you want your apps to run quickly and be responsive.
 The compiler can help you by optimizing your code to run quickly.

-We can then combine all of those different components and runtime libraries to create stand-alone tools.
+We can then combine all of those different components and runtime libraries to create standalone tools.
 So starting with the LLVM compilers is the most obvious one.
 The LLVM compiler builds upon all of those things shown below it, and you'll see this whenever you build your project in Xcode.
 And of course, you can also run the compiler directly from the command line.
-The Xcode Static Analyser is built on top of the Clang parser, combined with sophisticated analysis to understand what your code is really doing.
+The Xcode static analyzer is built on top of the Clang parser, combined with sophisticated analysis to understand what your code is really doing.

 Let's look at how this works.
 So I've put up a simple example here of a debug logging method.
 It takes a string as an argument and just writes it out with NSLog.
 From the perspective of Arc, the important thing here is that from the time you enter the method to the point where you call NSLog, we have to make sure that nothing is going to release the string out from under us.
 So the compiler will just automatically insert a retain for that string S at the beginning of the method and then release it at the end.
 And in fact, if you build an unoptimized debug version of this code, that's basically what you'll get.